Krithik-22/Python-Learning-Progress/LEARNING_LOG.md

 ## 2025-07-18

-- Wrote Python code for loops and functions.
+- Wrote Python code for loops and conditionals
-- Researched how to set up and use Codespaces efficiently.
-- Logged new Git commands and tips in `git_notes.md`.
+- completed a ini challenge of creating a to do list manager